-A faculty member must be listed for all proposals should questions arise regarding the proposal and to make notification regarding the decision of the proposal.
+A faculty member, not a staff member, must be listed for all proposals should questions arise regarding the proposal and to make notification regarding the decision of the proposal.

 DATE SUBMITTED

 This date will be automatically generated once the proposal is submitted.